 If we told you to double your salary offer to get the best professional talent, what would you say?
 Okay, we admit that’s a little extreme.
 You don't always have to go that big to get a result, but even increasing your salary range a small amount can have a big impact on the number and quality of candidates who are interested in your job.
 It’s critical to ensure your salary ranges are aligned with the market and your own expectations when hiring for any position.

-talk with an expert about salary trends
+learn about salary trends

 the same old pay rates don't meet today's standards

 The compensation that cultivated strong employee/employer relationships just a few years ago might be considered insulting by candidates today.
 That's due to a number of reasons, including a massive skills shortage in the nation that's only deepened following the pandemic.

 To understand if your salary offers are competitive — and ensure you're not losing top talent to other firms — it's important to evaluate your pay rates regularly.

 Consider starting with the latest edition of our salary guide if you haven't already downloaded it.
 You can also book a meeting with us to learn more about the guide and how it specifically relates to your business.

 find out more about how competitive salaries impact hiring.